techleadcoaching/techleadworkshops.github.io/index.md

 Use these open source workshops to help you develop skills before you need them.

 ### Get Some Practice &bull; Be a Leader &bull; Get Started
 You can read about leadership and study it all you want, but you won't get real practice until real leadership moments come up.
-Leadership is like public speaking in that way.
+Leadership is like public speaking in that way -- the only way to get good is to practice.

 These **tech lead workshops** are designed to give you and your team some practice before the situations come up.